chanan/AkkaGuice/README.md

 Release History
 ---------------

+* 0.7.1 - Actors created with akka guice will get a name based on the key
 * 0.7.0 - Removed @RegisterActor in favor of @Singleton & @Named
 * 0.6.0 - Change the API to not require child injectors
 * 0.5.0 - Scheduling via conf files